anantshri1/timeseries_forecasting_energy-demands/README.md

 The strong performance of this benchmark, together with ACF/PACF analysis, suggests that daily and weekly seasonality dominate short-horizon forecasting performance.
 Consequently, autoregressive lag features (`lag_1`, `lag_24`, `lag_168`) and rolling-window statistics formed the foundation of subsequent machine learning models.

 ### Model Development and Feature Ablation
-To understand the contribution of different feature groups, a sequence of XGBoost models was trained with progressively richer information sources.
+To understand which information sources contribute most to predictive performance, a sequence of ablation experiments was performed in which feature groups were progressively added and removed.

 | Model                                          | Key Features Added                                                                    | Validation MAPE |
 | ---------------------------------------------- | ------------------------------------------------------------------------------------- | --------------- |